-To understand PAS 820 it is important to understand the difference between the terms "forensic code" and "forensic marking product" that it uses.
-A purchaser may be buying either of these but PAS 820 gives requirements related to the "forensic codes" as used in a forensic marking product rather than the whole of the "forensic marking product."
+To understand PAS 820 it is important to understand the difference between the terms forensic code and forensic marking product that it uses.
+A purchaser may be buying either of these but PAS 820 gives requirements related to the forensic codes as used in a forensic marking product rather than the whole of the forensic marking product.
 To explain this it is worth considering an example product.
 If you wish to place a mark on a computer it may be applied using a brush.

 For it to stay on the computer it needs to have an adhesive and so that it can be found in the future it may contain a fluorescent material.
-This product is a "forensic marking product".
-The part of this that enables a laboratory to determine that, amongst all similar marks, this is uniquely the one that you applied to the computer is called the "forensic code".
+This product is a forensic marking product.
+The part of this that enables a laboratory to determine that, amongst all similar marks, this is uniquely the one that you applied to the computer is called the forensic code.

-Typically the "forensic code" will be mixed with other materials such as adhesives, dyes, solvents, anti-fungicides and / or fluorescent markers.
-It is this mixture that is the "forensic marking product".
-It is important to be aware of the difference between the two things.
+Typically the forensic code will be mixed with other materials such as adhesives, dyes, solvents and/or fluorescent markers.
+It is this mixture that is the forensic marking product.
+It is important to be aware of the difference between these two things.

-PAS 820 describes how a "representative forensic marking product" (see below) is used to test a forensic codes using simulated artificial weathering, specifically exposure to ultraviolet (UV) light such as is found in sunlight and a water spray for products intended for outdoor use.
+PAS 820 describes how a representative forensic marking product (see overleaf) is used to test forensic codes using simulated artificial weathering, specifically exposure to ultraviolet (UV) light such as is found in sunlight and a water spray for products intended for outdoor use.
 Obviously if the marking product is going to be exposed to sunlight, whether indoors or outdoors, then it is useful to know if the forensic code it contains is going to be damaged by the UV in the light.